-If it is determined that the number of days given to comply is not a sufficient amount of time, an extension of time can be requested by the violator before the compliance date.
-The request must be made in writing and submitted by mail, e-mail, or in person to the Violations’ Section of the Building Department.
-The request must be made prior to the compliance date.
+If it is determined that the number of days given to comply is not enough, an extension may be requested by the violator before the compliance date.
+The request must be made in writing and submitted by mail, or e-mail to email@example.com .

 For additional assistance with a Building Department violation, please call 305.673.7610 and select option 7.